dongasr/dtmbr/content/focus-groups.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Gaining insights by observing and listening to group discussions

-As its name suggests, a focus group involves a group of people having a focused discussion on a specific topic.
-Like interviews (p.78), focus groups elicit understandings through asking questions and prompting conversations.
-While interviews typically focus on just the interviewer and the interviewee, a focus group allows for findings to emerge from the social dynamic of a group discussion.
-Focus groups allow designers to gather information across many phases of the design process.
-They are most useful for gathering concrete information about existing experiences, building empathy or understanding with users, defining the design problem, and providing feedback on design concepts and prototypes.
+Focus group involves a group of people having a  discussion on a specific topic, eliciting understandings through asking questions and prompting conversations.